gwu-libraries/libsite-hours/README.md

 API json is cached every fifteen minutes.

 Hours are pulled from WRLC's hours API developed by Joel Shields.
-The admin UI can be accessed here for consortium members: http://www.libraries.wrlc.org/admin/hours/.
+The admin UI can be accessed here for consortium members: https://www.libraries.wrlc.org/admin/hours/ (IP restricted to member campuses).
 You can see a sample of the json output here: https://api.wrlc.org/hours/copy-json.php?lib=gw&libid=1

 Customize for Your Institution
 ------------------------------